Is Direct Primary Care Worth It for Your Health?

 Self-Employed Individuals and Small Business Owners

 Self-employed individuals and small business owners face a specific financial reality that DPC solves directly.
-When you’re self-employed, you shoulder both employer and employee portions of health insurance premiums.
-DPC membership costs $50 to $100 per person monthly, making the math obvious.
+When you’re self-employed, you shoulder both the employer and employee portions of health insurance premiums.
+DPC’s predictable monthly fees of $50 to $100 per person make the math obvious.
 A self-employed person with a spouse saves money annually when switching from traditional insurance to DPC, assuming they pair it with a high-deductible plan for emergencies.
 That money stays in your business or your pocket.

 Beyond cost, self-employed people value the scheduling flexibility DPC provides.
 Same-day appointments mean you don’t lose entire workdays waiting for care.
 Quick telehealth consultations with your doctor happen during lunch breaks or between client calls.
 The predictable monthly membership fee also simplifies business accounting compared to fluctuating insurance premiums that change yearly.